Isle of Mull Railway: History

-The track was lifted in October 2012 and is now in store in Scotland along with all the rolling stock except for the steam engine Victoria which remains at Rudyard Lake Steam Railway where it is used from time to time, and Glen Auldyn which is also now at the same location.
+The track was lifted in October 2012 and all of the track, rolling stock and some of the locomotives were bought by the Leek and Rudyard Railway which had been recently come under new management.
+Victoria, Glen Auldyn, Frances and Waverley are all still at Rudyard with Frances being the most frequently used diesel.

-All of the track, rolling stock and some of the locomotives were eventually bought by the Leek and Rudyard Railway which had been recently bought by a new owner.
-Victoria, Glen Auldyn, Frances and Waverley are all still at Rudyard with Frances being the most often used diesel.
 All 4 locomotives are run together to celebrate the history of the Isle Of Mull Railway once a year with the Isle of Mull Gala.
-Unfortunately, the Lady of the Ilses did not go with the rest of the locos to Rudyard as she is privately owned.
+Unfortunately, the Lady of the Isles did not go with the rest of the locos to Rudyard as she is privately owned.